Madame-Aehm/CAB-Project-4-Spikes/spike8/notes.md

 })
 ```

-A manifest **must** include at least a `name` and `short_name`, which be the titles shown under the icon on the homescreen, and in the longer title shown at the top of the app window.
+A manifest **must** include at least a `name` and `short_name`, which be the titles shown under the icon on the home screen, and in the longer title shown at the top of the app window.
 It will also need an icons for at least `512px` and `192px`.
 Icons should be saved in the `public` folder of your app.
 You can use a service like [this](https://maskable.app/editor)

 Feel free to look through all the additional [properties](https://web.dev/add-manifest/#manifest-properties) and customize them for your app!